 The causes are structural, not individual.
 Research by Hannah Riley Bowles at Harvard Kennedy School demonstrates that women face a real social penalty for negotiating aggressively -- evaluators rate them as less likable and less hirable when they use the same tactics that are rewarded in male candidates.
 This is not a confidence problem.
 It is a systemic bias that requires different strategies.

 Bowles's research suggests that "relational" framing helps mitigate the penalty.
-Instead of "I want a higher salary," try "I want to make sure the compensation reflects the value I'll bring to the team, so we're both set up for a great working relationship."
+Instead of "I want a higher salary," try: "I want to make sure the compensation reflects the value I'll bring to the team, so we're both set up for a great working relationship."
 This frames the negotiation as collaborative rather than self-interested, which research shows reduces backlash while achieving comparable outcomes.

 Other evidence-based strategies include negotiating on behalf of your role rather than yourself ("The market rate for this position is..."), using a communal tone ("I've spoken with mentors who advised me to raise this..."), and anchoring in data rather than personal need.
+The data-driven approach benefits all negotiators, but it is particularly effective for anyone facing social penalties for assertive negotiation.

 Practical Scripts and Email Templates